lszymanski7/tic-tac-toe/README.md

 <!-- GAME RULES -->
 ## Game Rules
 The game is played on a three-by-three board.
-Two players take turns marking empty squares with their symbol - X or O. In each game, the first move belongs to a different player to even out the odds of winning.
+Two players take turns marking empty squares with their symbol - X or O. In each game, the first move belongs to a different player to even the odds of winning.
 If one of the players marks three squares in a line with his symbol, that player wins.
-The game also ends when all the squares are marked and no one wins - then it's a draw.
+The game also ends when all the squares are marked and no one has a winning combination (Fig. 1.) - then it's a draw.

 <div align="center">

   ![Winning Combinations](./docs/winning-combinations.png)

-  **Fig.1.** All winning combinations (horizontal, vertical and diagonal).
+  **Fig. 1.** All winning combinations (horizontal, vertical and diagonal).

 </div>

 <!-- FEATURES -->
 ## Features
-- Changing the player who starts the game after each completed game.
+- Changing the starting player after each completed game.
 - Highlighting a player's turn in red (X or O).
 - Displaying an animation when someone wins or it's a draw.
 - Counting the game score and resetting it after refreshing the page.